AndromedaOMA/Sound_Recognition/README.md

 --------------------------------------------------------------------------------
 <h1 id="project" align="left">🤖 About Project</h1>

-The main objective of this project is to recognize speech and provide transcripts associated with speech in real time.
+The Sound Recognition Model is a compact and efficient network tailored for sound classification tasks, suitable for both training and deployment in real-time systems.
 The architecture is compact but efficient, leveraging a well-structured dataset provided by the **TorchAudio** library.

 ---